 Whether your divorce and remarriage have been amicable and all parties are civil, it is critical to identify a clear and concise plan for assets upon marriage, divorce, remarriage, births, deaths, etc. , so that relatives and other individuals can minimize disputes over who should receive what.
 Excellent estate planning could avoid the unpleasantry involved with probate by explicitly stating who receives every part of the deceased individual's estate.

 Mortensen & Reinheimer, PC has served the Orange County area for more than two decades.
 Our multi-faceted professional corporation has extensive experience in the areas of estate planning as well as probate, helping individuals and families prepare their estate for the future and ensuring that their desires are met after death.
 Both estate planning and probate are sensitive areas for most, which is why each of our Orange County estate planning attorneys will provide understanding counsel throughout your legal process.
 A well-drafted estate plan could save your loved ones from unnecessary stress in the future, so do not wait to retain the legal assistance you need to get things organized as soon as possible.
-Fill out the case evaluation form below to send us your request for a free consultation.
-We would love to review your case and set up an appointment to speak with you in person at no cost to you.
-Call (714) 573-7149 or email: email@example.com for more information.
+Fill out the case evaluation form below to send us your request to schedule an appointment with one of our attorneys.